"Ahhhh..." is music to a massage therapist's ear!

 How Can Massage Therapy Help?

 Massage therapy can be useful to people of all ages and conditions.
-It is commonly used to help relieve pain due to many specific issues, including but not limited to
+It is commonly used to aid in the alleviation of pain due to many specific issues, including but not limited to

 - Headaches and migraines